Go back

 When Local Hardware Stops Making Sense

 Local hardware becomes impractical for 70B+ models at FP16, multi-user serving, and QLoRA fine-tuning on models above 13B.
-The RTX 5090 cannot run 70B models at full precision on a single card, and without NVLink (removed after the RTX 3090), multi-GPU setups transfer data over PCIe at roughly half the throughput of NVLink-connected data center pairs.
+The RTX 5090 cannot run 70B models at full precision on a single card.
+Without NVLink (the RTX 3090 was the last consumer card to support it), multi-GPU setups transfer data over PCIe at roughly half the throughput of NVLink-connected data center pairs.

-Cloud GPU removes the hardware purchase, maintenance, and obsolescence costs, and lets you change the hardware for each project.
+Cloud GPU removes the hardware purchase, maintenance, and obsolescence costs, and lets you change the hardware per project.

 A100 80GB: The Value Pick for Inference and QLoRA Fine-Tuning

 The A100 80GB is the most cost-effective cloud GPU for the majority of LLM workloads.
 Its 80GB of HBM2e handles 70B models at Q4, covers Llama 4 Scout fine-tuning with Unsloth, and serves multi-user inference for models up to 34B at FP16.
-The A100 costs 40-60% less per hour than an H100 and has a mature software ecosystem for vLLM, Ollama, Unsloth, and TGI.
+The A100 costs 40-60% less/hr than an H100 and has a mature ecosystem for vLLM, Ollama, and Unsloth.
+Per the NVIDIA A100 datasheet, the SXM variant delivers 2,039 GB/s of HBM2e bandwidth; the PCIe variant delivers 1,935 GB/s.

 H100 80GB: When to Step Up for Larger Models

-The H100 80GB delivers roughly 2-4x higher inference throughput than the A100 on bandwidth-heavy workloads, with 3.35 TB/s memory bandwidth on the SXM variant versus the A100's 2 TB/s.
-It also adds FP8 support and NVLink for multi-GPU distributed training at near-linear scale.
+The H100 80GB delivers roughly 2-4x higher inference throughput than the A100 on bandwidth-heavy workloads.
+The SXM variant delivers 3.35 TB/s memory bandwidth versus the PCIe A100's 1,935 GB/s.
+It also adds FP8 support and features NVLink for multi-GPU distributed training at near-linear scale.

 The H100 earns its cost when you are serving concurrent users at high throughput, running models at FP8 precision, or doing multi-GPU training where interconnect speed matters.